spine-tools/Spine-Toolbox/docs/source/data_store_form/adding_data.rst

 Using *Add relationship classes* dialog
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Choose one:

-- Select **Edit -> Add relationship classes**.
+From the menu bar, select **Edit -> Add relationship classes**.
+Alternatively, right-click on either the root item in *Relationship tree*,
-- Right-click on an object class item in *Object tree* to display the context menu,
+or on an object class item in *Object tree*,
-  and select **Add relationship classes**.
-- Right-click on the root item in *Relationship tree* to display the context menu,
-  and select **Add relationship classes**.
+and select **Add relationship classes** from the context menu.

 The *Add relationship classes* dialog will pop up: